flutter/plugins/packages/firebase_admob/README.md

 ```
 myBanner
   ..load() // typically this happens well before the ad is shown
-  ..show(anchorOffset: 60, anchorType: AnchorType.AnchorBottom);
+  ..show(anchorOffset: 60.0, anchorType: AnchorType.anchorBottom);
-// Positions the banner add 60 pixels from the bottom of the screen
+// Positions the banner ad 60 pixels from the bottom of the screen
 // InterstitialAds are loaded and shown in the same way
 ```